nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 If these prerequisites are not met, the configuration will fail.

-When these prerequisites are met and ns-3 is configured with the ``--enable-build-version`` option, the waf command ``--check-version`` can be used to query the local git repository and display the current version metadata.
+When these prerequisites are met and ns-3 is configured with the ``--enable-build-version`` option, the ns3 command ``--check-version`` can be used to query the local git repository and display the current version metadata.

 .. sourcecode:: bash

-  $ ./waf --check-version
+  $ ./ns3 --check-version

-Waf will collect information about the build and print out something similar to the output below.
+ns3 will collect information about the build and print out something similar to the output below.

 .. sourcecode:: text